Introduction

 Grey shelter

-As it was 12:45pm, we picked our bags and had lunch in front of the shelter.
-Then, we asked for a water refill of our bottle and water bladder, used one last time the toilet and the left around 1:25pm.
+As it was 12:45 pm, we picked up our bags and had lunch in front of the shelter.
+Then, we asked for a water refill of our bottle and water bladder, used the toilet one last time, and left around 1:25 pm.

 Trail back